 The IRS handles health coverage for employees a little differently.
 Generally, you’ll be able to qualify to claim up to a 50 percent tax credit for the premiums you’ve paid for your employees.

-The above deductions should offer you small business tax relief, but as a small business owner it’s equally important to find effective methods of stress relief during this time.
+The above deductions should offer you small business back tax assistance, but as a small business owner it’s equally important to find effective methods of stress assistance during this time.
 Wade Schlosser, CEO of Solvable, learned this the hard way.
 “I’ve dealt with panic attacks since my 20s and every time it was linked to business issues.
 I’ve found working out regularly, Wim Hof breathing, and Transcendental meditation to be effective solutions for managing stress successfully and in a healthy way.”
 Exercising, prioritizing sleep making time for hobbies and eating right are all good methods to ensure your mind stays calm & alert throughout your tax issues.